 Expenditures for Children's Programs by Agency & Activity.
-The following schedule details the described in the Children's Budget section of this Volume.
-Amounts for children and families served, programs the estimated dollars expended, are projected by the Division of the Budget. us well us
+The following schedule details the programs described in the Children's Budget section of this Volume.
+Amounts for children and families served, as well as the estimated dollars expended, are projected by the Division of the Budget.